A Q&A with Lindsey Wilkes, SVP of Business Development

 CS: So how does Orange 142 address these challenges?

-DR: First let’s talk about the higher costs.
+LW: First let’s talk about the higher costs.
 We address this by building performance components into campaigns.
-For example, we pair CTV ads with companion ads that retarget users across their devices.
-This lets us maximize ROI by driving conversions after an awareness-building CTV ad.
+For example, we pair CTV ads with companion and remarketing units across devices, and we increasingly lean on shoppable, interactive formats when they make sense for the brand.
+This lets us maximize ROI by driving measurable conversions after an awareness‑building CTV ad.

-We also ensure campaigns run on high-quality inventory.
-To avoid low-quality placements or misrepresentation, we curate private marketplace deals and work directly with publishers such as Netflix, Prime Video, and Paramount+.
+We also ensure campaigns run on high‑quality inventory.
+To avoid low‑quality placements, misrepresentation, and fraud, we curate private marketplace deals, enforce app‑ads.txt and clean supply‑chain practices, and work directly with publishers such as Netflix, Prime Video, and Paramount+.
 This allows us to guarantee premium inventory on smart TVs, gaming consoles, and streaming platforms, rather than mobile devices or less desirable placements.

 Lastly, we avoid the limitations of open exchanges by partnering directly with publishers to target specific genres or audience preferences.
 This kind of precision ensures that our clients’ ads resonate with the right viewers in the right context.
 By addressing these challenges strategically, we deliver both strong performance and transparency for our clients.